 It is an exploitation initiative of the COMPAR-EU project with the aim of developing the potential of people, professionals, organisations, systems, and communities for creating a society that strengthens empowerment and self-management in people with chronic diseases.
 Through capacity building, the centre provides knowledge, skills, motivation, and competency to people to act as leaders of self-management and empowerment enhancement in everyday life to improve health and quality of life for all.

-The centre is a Joint Venture initiative formed currently by a multidisciplinary team led by the Avedis Donabedian Research Institute (FAD), the Netherlands Institute for Health Services Research (Nivel), and OptiMedis and working in collaboration with its affiliate members: The Institute for Medical Technology Assessment (iMTA), Iberoamerican Cochrane Centre – Fundacio privada institut de recerca de L’hospital de la Santa creu i Sant pau (IR-HSCSP), University of Ioannina (UOI), and the European Patient´s Forum (EPF) as endorsement organisations.
+The centre is a Joint Venture initiative formed currently by a multidisciplinary team led by the Avedis Donabedian Research Institute (FAD), the Netherlands Institute for Health Services Research (Nivel), OptiMedis, and the European Patient´s Forum (EPF) and working in collaboration with its affiliate members: The Institute for Medical Technology Assessment (iMTA), Iberoamerican Cochrane Centre – Fundacio privada institut de recerca de L’hospital de la Santa creu i Sant pau (IR-HSCSP), and the University of Ioannina (UOI) as endorsement organisations.
 Synergies from the work and competences developed by these partners make it possible to advance the global scope on effective self-management, empowerment, and patient-centred care of people with chronic conditions.

 We strive to become a European centre of reference providing the most updated and innovative multidisciplinary scientific knowledge to address and improve patient empowerment and self-management in policy and practice.
 The centre supports members’, organisations and individuals working on patient empowerment and self-management in the EU through policy and project development, knowledge and expertise exchange, research, networking, and communications.